philag51/reading_buses_api/README.md

 the rgbus_stops.py file.
 If no bus times are returned, it's for one of few reasons:

-Your API Key is invalid
+Your API Key is invalid,
-You entered an invalid bus stop code
+You entered an invalid bus stop code,
-The API is down
+The API is down,
 There's no buses for that time (E.g some bus services do not come on Sundays, public holidays or late evenings)